DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 ### Dependency and Security Information

-Finance Utilities includes:
+Finance utilities and GER connections uses the following:
-- Use of Microsoft .NET Azure Storage library <br>
+- Microsoft .NET Azure Storage library
-      - Allows interaction with Azure Blob Storage securely. <br>
-- Use of PGP encryption library <br>
+- File transfer protocal library (FTP)
-      - To encrypt and decrypt data imported and exported using Finance utilities connection if enabled <br>
-- Use of SSH.NET library <br>
+- SSH.NET library for SFTP support
-      - Renci libraries to upload and download files to an SFTP server <br>
+- Encryption algorithms for secure file transfer
+- Connection details for all connection types are managed by the customer

-- Implement ABN Lookup through the Australian government web API for AU registered companies. <br>
+ABN lookup for AU registered companies
-      - More information can be found at the Australian Business Register (ABR) [website](https://abr.business.gov.au/Tools/WebServices) <br>
-      - Ensures secure HTTPS connections for validation lookup requests in accordance to the Microsoft security standards <br>
+- Makes secure HTTPS connections for ABN lookup requests against the [Australia government web API](https://abr.business.gov.au/Tools/WebServices).

-For Microsoft Azure blob storage, File transfer protocols, secure file transfer protocols, SharePoint and ABN Lookup web API - all configurations are updated within Finance operations and hosted by the customer.
+- Connection details are managed by the customer

 ## 	Troubleshooting